 - strong back

 The secret of the older method

 In reality, none of the modern benefits were what the bridge pose was originally about.
 The first style that I learnt it in, from the 1/2 or full shoulderstand, was specifically for the endocrine system, and in particular, the pancreas.
-These hormones are released directly from the pancreas into the blood stream.
+For hormones which are released directly from the pancreas into the blood stream.
 As we went into the pose, we got like a "squirt" of these hormones.

 Without being too technical, these various hormones, and other functions, of the pancreas did many things.
 Briefly: